raspi/BuildingNAS/README.md

-# Building NAS with ZFS
+# Building NAS for home use with ZFS
 **(under construction)**

 First off: **RAID IS NOT A BACKUP!**

-How to build NAS?
+How to build your own NAS for home use which doesn't break immediately?
 What type of hazards are there?
 Do not use raidz aka RAID5.
 It is just not worth it.
 After one drive fails and new is inserted it is quite common to see another drive break during resilvering (rebuilding).
 If you calculate amount of hard drive cost versus time spent used trying to fix and probably lose whole RAID5 pool the extra drive's cost is very quickly paid back.
+Also do not use cheap components, especially PSU.
+Never use non-ECC RAM.

 # Setup
 * No hardware RAID
 * ZFS as filesystem
 * RaidZ2 (aka RAID6) (2 drives can fail) or RaidZ3 (3 drives can fail)
 * ECC memory only
-* Redundant power
+* Redundant power supply
 * Multiple SAS/SATA expanders against data loss
 * Rack mount case with 24 x 5.25" bays
-* UPSes
+* UPSes for PSUs
 * OS hard drive is seperated
+* Good quality components

 # Outside hazards
 * Thunderstorm